SuhelMehta9/SuhelMehta9.github.io/index.md

-# AI Engineer and Big Data Engineer with a passion for building innovative and impactful solutions

 Hi, I'm Suhel Mehta, an AI Engineer and Big Data Engineer with a passion for building innovative and impactful solutions.
 I have a proven track record of success in developing and implementing AI and big data solutions that solve real-world problems.

 ## Here are some of my accomplishments: